Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Brea, CA

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Brea, you might be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Brea, you may be able to make do with a furnace on the lower end of this range.

 There are several ways you can make your HVAC system more energy-efficient:

-• Make sure your air ducts remain clean, and change or clean your air filters regularly.
+• Make sure your air ducts remain clean, and change or clean your air filters on a regular basis.

-• Have regular inspections to take care of problems as they arise.
+• Have regular inspections to take care of issues as they come up.

 • Install a smart thermostat.
-If you don't want to or can't buy one, try to keep your inside temperature as close to the outside temperature as is comfortable.
+If you don't want to or can't buy one, try keeping the temperature indoors as close to the outside temperature as you can.

-• When it comes time to replace any part of your system, explore Energy Star-certified or other environmentally friendly options.
+• When you need to replace part of your HVAC system, see if there are Energy Star-certified or similar environmentally friendly options.

 Other Brea, CA Home Services